-Brazil’s far-right president visits CIA on first US visit
+Brazil’s far-right president visits CIA on first US trip

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+Bolsonaro visited the agency with his justice minister, Sergio Moro, leading daily O Globo reported.
+The paper noted that the visit was not published in the president’s agenda and press were not allowed to accompany him inside.

-The far-right Bolsonaro was elected last year and is admirer of President Donald Trump.
-He is to meet with Trump on Tuesday.
+The far-right Bolsonaro was elected last year and is an admirer of President Donald Trump.
+He sought to underscore his pro-America stance with a tweet upon his arrival Sunday.

+“For the first time in a while, a pro-America Brazilian president arrives in DC,” he said in the tweet.
+“It’s the beginning of a partnership focused on liberty and prosperity, something that all of us Brazilians have long wished for.”

+Bolsonaro was scheduled to speak to the U.S. Chamber of Commerce later Monday.